apache/nuttx-apps/README.txt

 Application entry points with their requirements are gathered together in in two files:

-	- exec_nuttapp_proto.h	Entry points, prototype function
+	- namedapp/namedapp_proto.h	Entry points, prototype function
-	- exec_nuttapp_list.h	Application specific information and requirements
+	- namedapp/namedapp_list.h	Application specific information and requirements

 The build occurs in several phases as different build targets are executed:
 (1) contex, (2) depend, and (3) default (all).
 Application information is